samperay/cloud-terraform-examples/aws/tf-courses/certified_tf_associate_2020/study_guide.md

 terraform apply -var='image_id_map={"us-east-1":"ami-abc123","us-east-2":"ami-def456"}'
 ```

-Terraform also automatically loads a number of variable definitions files if they are present:
+Terraform also automatically loads a number of variable definitions files if they are present,
-It's more convenient to specify their values in a variable definitions file terraform.tfvars or terraform.tfvars.json or names ending with .auto.tfvars or .auto.tfvars.json
+It's more convenient to specify their values in a variable definitions file *terraform.tfvars* or *terraform.tfvars.json* or names ending with *.auto.tfvars* or *.auto.tfvars.json*

 ```
 terraform apply -var-file="custom.tfvars"